ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

  - People keep reacting to changes/bug fixes a long time after they've been discussed or changed.
 Can we do anything to make people notice or respond sooner?
  - Can we integrate with Let's Encrypt (better) ?
  - Should we have a curl://up in 2018 ?
+ - Alternate build systems?
+Can we come up with something that works better for Windows?